Databricks Reader reads data from a Databricks data source into DataWorks offline synchronization tasks using JDBC.

 Single-table offline synchronization

-For the procedure, see Configure an offline synchronization task in wizard mode and Configure an offline synchronization task in script mode.
+For the configuration procedure, see Configure an offline synchronization task in wizard mode and Configure an offline synchronization task in script mode.

 FAQ